S-Erase/Gravitational-Lensing-Simulator/README.md

 * [Controls](controls)

 ## Introduction
-This application was made to visualize the bending of light around a singularity.
+This is an interactive application which allows you to move freely around a gravitational singularity in an environment of your choosing and experience the gravitation lensing caused by it.
 ![screenshot](https://i.imgur.com/QHWqtmE.png)

 ## Controls